altaga/NFT-Quasar/README.md

         }
         let metadata = await clientnft.store(premetadat)

-- To access this data we use a Evmos RPC provider, obtaining the NFT IPFS URI directly from the Smart Contract, after that a simple get request will give us the data of the metadata.json.
+- To access this data we use a Metis RPC provider, obtaining the NFT IPFS URI directly from the Smart Contract, after that a simple get request will give us the data of the metadata.json.

 More Details [Scan](./WebPage/src/pages/scan.js)